lee-lindley/PdfGen/README.md

                 ) AS last_name
                 ,first_name
                 ,department_name
-                ,LPAD(TO_CHAR(salary,'$999,999,999.99'),16) -- leave one for sign even though we will not have one FROM a
+                ,LPAD(TO_CHAR(salary,'$999,999,999.99'),16) -- leave space for sign even though we will not have one FROM a
-            ORDER BY department_name NULLS LAST, a.last_name NULLS LAST, first_name
+            ORDER BY department_name NULLS LAST
+                -- notice based on input column value, not the output one we munged ,a.last_name NULLS LAST
+                ,first_name
             ;
           RETURN l_src;
         END;